RumiBuilds/Weather_App/README.md

 - Wait for Gradle to finish syncing.
 - Add your Weather API key if required.
 - Build and run the application on an Android device or emulator.

+## API Key

+For security, API keys should not be uploaded directly to GitHub.

+Store your API key securely and make sure it is not committed to the repository.

+## Developer

+### Rimsha Tariq

+Computer Science Graduate

+⭐ If you like this project, feel free to give it a star!